 The appointing authority requires a change in the employee’s official workstation and such move shall be in the best interest of the agency and the State.

-All moves must meet the IRS Distance Test (Appendix B) to qualify for moving reimbursements.
+All moves must meet the Time, Distance & Related to Work Test (Appendix B) to qualify for moving reimbursements.

 All moves require prior written approval of the agency director or designated representative to qualify for moving expense reimbursements.